-wills and trusts do this, however, is very different.
-An estate planning attorney in Mt.
+protect your property, however, is very different.
+An estate planning

-The defining difference between these two is that a trust goes into effect
+The defining difference between these two is that a living trust goes into

-while you’re still alive while a will becomes relevant upon your
+effect while you’re still alive, while a will becomes relevant upon

-death.
-People often choose trusts because they allow someone’s assets
+your death.
+People often choose trusts because they allow someone’s

-and property to transfer into the care of a trustee during life so that
+assets and property to transfer into the care of a trustee during life

-the estate won’t have to go through probate.
+so that the estate won’t have to go through probate court.

 Your trust, however, may not be as thoroughly defined as you believed it